 An AP may use any type of padding to align the ending time of transmitting DL PPDU, such as using the Padding field in a Trigger frame, post-EOF A-MPDU padding, aggregating other MPDUs in the A-MPDU, or a packet extension.

-When an AP MLD solicits one or more TB PPDUs simultaenoulsy from the same non-STR non-AP MLD, each AP affilicated to the AP MLD that transmits a Trigger frame or frame carrying a TRS Control field shall indeptendetly set the Trigger frame fields and TRS Control subfield following the rules defined in 26.5.2.2.4 (Allowed settings of the Trigger frame fields and TRS Control subfield) with the following exceptions:
+When an AP MLD simultaneously solicits one or more TB PPDUs on different links from the same non-STR non-AP MLD, each AP affiliated to the AP MLD that transmits a Trigger frame or frame carrying a TRS Control field shall independently set the Trigger frame fields and TRS Control subfield following the rules defined in 26.5.2.2.4 (Allowed settings of the Trigger frame fields and TRS Control subfield) with the following exceptions:

 An AP affiliated to the AP MLD that transmits a Trigger frame to a STA in a non-STR non-AP MLD shall not set the CS Required subfield in the Trigger frame to 1, when at least one PPDU from other STAs affiliated to the same non-STR non-AP MLD is scheduled for transmission before 12 μs (see NOTE4) has expired after the PPDU containing the Trigger frame.